 - Read the first of my teaching guides addressing the challenges Arabic speakers face.

 - Check out my YouTube videos

-- Sign up for the occasional news bulletins to ensure that you get anything I share and news about new guides, webinars or presentations.
+- Sign up for the occasional news bulletins to ensure that you get anything I share about new guides, webinars or presentations.

 - Watch for the second e-guide coming out soon: English pronunciation for Japanese speakers!

 Interested in improving your own pronunciation of English?

 Sign up for my monthly announcements; they come out occasionally and have information about teaching and learning pronunciation.

 If you would like to discuss private pronunciation online classes, click here.
 Otherwise, feel free to look around my website, visit my Facebook page, and watch my YouTube videos.
 If you are at an advanced level of English, you’ll probably find my teacher guides helpful…there’s no reason why you can’t apply these strategies to your own learning!

 Here’s a link to the English pronunciation guide for Arabic speakers.
 It’s written in English, in a conversational style; if you’re an Arabic speaker at an advanced level of English, you will probably find it informative.
 It goes on sale soon; sign up to get a reminder.

 A new e-guide for Japanese speakers is coming soon.
 Watch for it on Amazon, or sign up here to get news of the release date.